Find Affordable College Courses

 Full Geological & Earth Sciences at University of Oklahoma Norman Campus Report

-A rank of #2 on this year’s list means Oklahoma State University - Main Campus is a great place for geological and earth sciences students working on their master’s degree.
+Out of the 3 schools in Oklahoma that were part of this year’s ranking, Oklahoma State University - Main Campus landed the # 2 spot on the list.
 Located in the town of Stillwater, OSU is a public school with a very large student population.

 About 44% of the students majoring in geology at the school are women while 56% are male.